 Pobal, on behalf of the Department of Rural and Community Development (DRCD) are inviting applications for funding from eligible organisations under the Scheme to Support National Organisations (SSNO) 2019-2022.
 Details about the new programme and the application process is available on https://www.pobal.ie/programmes/scheme-to-support-national-organisations-ssno/.
 The closing date for receipt of applications is 3pm on Thursday 31st January,…

 Discover more about the inspiring work of our resident member organisations, their impact and the difference they make to communities across the country.
-This month our featured story is Show Racism the Red Card.
+Our featured story is Show Racism the Red Card.

 Show Racism the Red Card is a charity set up to tackle racism.
 Through producing education resources harnessing the profile of sports starts, we reach up to 20,000 young people through our programme of activities.
 Our activities include:

 - Wear Red Day against racism

 - Football Against Racism in Europe fortnight